 Verizon deadline looms for proposed North Huntingdon cell tower

-Verizon Wireless has until May 18 to file an application for a conditional use of a slice of a 65-acre farm along Guffey Road in North Huntingdon for the construction of a 195-foot cell phone tower, or the township could have the grounds to reject the proposed project, the township's solicitor said this week.
+Verizon Wireless has until May 18 to file an application for a conditional use of a slice of a 65-acre farm along Guffey Road in North Huntingdon for the construction of a 195-foot cellular tower, or the township could have the grounds to reject the proposed project, the township's solicitor said last week.

-North Huntingdon, however, would have to conduct a public hearing on the application if Verizon submits such an application, Bruce Dice, township solicitor, told opponents of the tower Wednesday at the commissioners meeting.
+North Huntingdon, however, would have to conduct a public hearing on the application if Verizon submits such an application, Bruce Dice, township solicitor, told opponents of the tower at the recent commissioners meeting.

 The legal process allows the township to set what fellow solicitor Craig Alexander last month called “reasonable conditions” for Verizon's use of that part of Thomas Kerber's property near Thoroughbred and Halfinger drives.